rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Skills & Qualifications

-_**Experienced with several software platforms and frameworks.**_
+**Experienced with several software platforms and frameworks.**
 Has worked on front-end (React, Ember), full-stack (J2EE, .NET, Python), and cloud (Azure).

-_**Proficient at solving UX and design problems with precision.**_
+**Solves UX and design problems with precision.**
 Has a strong understanding of design systems, processes, and tools.
-Plus skills with drafting/BIM, software, and parametric design.
+Plus skills with drafting/BIM tools and parametric design.

-_**Has experience from all over the software development lifecycle.**_
+**Has valuable experience from all over the software development lifecycle.**
-From kickoff, to delivery, to maintenance.
-Has assessed feasibility and helped plan project roadmaps.
+From planning to kickoff, development, delivery, and maintenance.

 ## Technical Experience